gigantum/gigantum-cli/README.md

     - This command starts the Gigantum application
     - Once started, the application User Inteface is available at [http://localhost:10000](http://localhost:10000)
     - Currently, any running Jupyter instance will be available at [http://localhost:8888](http://localhost:8888) once launched
+    - **Once you create your first LabBook, check your Gigantum working directory for LabBook to make sure everything is configured properly.
+This directory is organized by

 - `stop`
     - This command currently stops the Gigantum Application and *ALL* Docker containers on your computer